yuvaly0/yuvaly0.github.io/_posts/introduction-to-virtualization/2020-06-19-introduction-to-virtualization.md

 In 1974 two computer scientists, Gerald Popek and Robert Goldberg, published a seminal paper called “Formal Requirements for Virtualizable Third Generation Architectures” That provides the required information to between other things build a proper VMM by their prerequisites, in that context they defined three properties of interest.

-* __Efficiency__ - all of the innocuous instructions are to be executed by the VMM, without any intervention at all from the VMM. (in contrast to Bochs which emulates all the underlying hardware and each instruction execution causes a number of procedures to update the inner data structures that represent the mentioned hardware)
+* __Efficiency__ - all of the innocuous instructions are to be executed by the hardware, without any intervention at all from the VMM. (in contrast to Bochs which emulates all the underlying hardware and each instruction execution causes a number of procedures to update the inner data structures that represent the mentioned hardware)
-* __Resource Control__ - an arbitrary program running in the context of the VMM should not be able to affect the machine itself or other VM’s system resources, i.e, memory available to it, in this case, the allocator of the VMM should be invoked. (one VM should not be able to affect the TLB of the machine)
+* __Resource Control__ - an arbitrary program running in the context of the VMM should not be able to affect the machine itself or other VM’s system resources, i.e, memory available to it, in this case, the allocator of the VMM should be invoked. (one VM should not be able to affect the page tables of the machine)
 * __Equivalence__ - programs running inside a VM should be executing in a manner that is indistinguishable to a machine where the VMM is not resident, except for timing issues effected by resource availability problem, e.g, the allocator of the vmm could not currently satisfy the specific request for the VM, something that can happen often because the vmm itself takes some part of the VM address space.